esxumut/esxumut/README.md

 ####  👑 THE FIVEM KING  👑
 ![ 👑 THE FIVEM KING  👑 ](https://i.hizliresim.com/excnwa4.gif)

-I am a person who has been interested in software all my life.
-Software is not my profession.
-Software is my hobby.
-I studied at university in Germany.
-I am developing projects related to the game called Fivem.
-I am open to innovations and I am constantly learning something.
+I was recognized from the game FiveM.
+My mother language is Turkish.
+I speak German and English.
+And I'm constantly trying to learn new languages.
+I love the computer and learning new things.

 Skills: LUA / PYTHON / C# / C++